BosonSampling.jl: A Julia package for quantum multi-photon interferometry: Introduction

 \section{Introduction}

 Quantum computing holds strong hopes for a profound change of computational paradigm and power in the coming years \cite{feynman2018simulating, shor1994algorithms, Tillmann_2013}.
 A large number of experimental and theoretical efforts took place in the last decades, leading to the fast growth in experiments' complexity.
 While a general purpose, universal quantum computer seems so far out of reach, non-universal models already claim a quantum advantage for specialized tasks on a quantum system that cannot be simulated in a reasonable amount of time with the most advanced classical super-computers \cite{preskill2018quantum, preskill2021quantum}.
 One of these restricted models is that of boson sampling.
 In their seminal paper \cite{aaronson2011computational}, Aaronson and Arkhipov describe a quantum version of Galton's board where $n$ bosons - generally photons - are sent through a $m$-modes linear interferometer implementing a unitary transformation $U$.
-The task consists in sampling output mode patterns of particles, such as finding $2$ photons in the first mode, none in the second, etc. Depending on the importance of the noise sources from the experimental components, the output distribution $\mathcal{D}$ can be hard or easy to sample from.
-By hard we understand that it takes an exponential amount of steps $\mathcal{O}(e^n)$ to generate a sample from $\mathcal{D}$ on a classical computer.
+The task consists in sampling output mode patterns of particles, such as finding $2$ photons in the first mode, none in the second, etc. Depending on the importance of the noise sources from the experimental components, the output distribution $\mathcal{D}$ can be hard or easy to sample from \footnote{One specific requirement for the proof of hardness is that the number of modes scales as $n^6$, while the hardness is strongly thought to hold even with $m \approx n^2$.
+We refer to Boson Sampling as the sampling task described above, whether it is in the quantum advantage regime or not.}.
+By hard we understand that it takes a super-polynomial number of steps to generate a sample from $\mathcal{D}$ on a classical computer.
 Indeed, for modest experimental noise, AA prove that this task remains hard, under widely believed conjectures in complexity theory.
 However, when sufficiently strong noise is present, e.g. due to partial distinguishability or particle loss, then classical algorithms can sample from $\mathcal{D}$ efficiently \cite{rahimi2016sufficient, renema2018efficient, oszmaniec2018classical, garcia2019simulating, brod2020classical,renema2018classical, shchesnovich2019noise}.